 During 1950-60’s more delights were added to the seaside.
 These included, “Mirvari” and “Bahar” cafes, and the summer cinema named after Samad Vurgun.
 Over time the “Venice” water town and other projects were constructed.

-Presently the length of the park is 3 kilometers 750 meters.
-But width of the some places from coast to Neftchciler ave. is 350 and some is 500.
+Presently, the length of the park is 3 kilometers 750 meters.
+However, the width varies and of the some places from coast to Neftchciler ave. are 350m and some is 500m.
 The National Park begins from “Azneft” square and the Palace of Hand Games and ends near the Sea port.

 The Caspian Sea

 The main difference between the Caspian and the world’s major water basins is the absence of any direct connection with the World Ocean.
-In ancient maps the Caspian Sea was known as Gilan Sea.
+Incidentally, in ancient maps the Caspian Sea was known as Gilan Sea.